 \section{Introduction}

 Multi-modal learning has been attracting increasing attention over the past years, for a vast array of modalities such as RGB-Depth \cite{song2015sun} or text-image \cite{radford2021learning}.
-Notably, recent research has established theoretical justifications for a performance edge of deep multi-modal learning over unimodal \cite{huang2021makes}.
-Within the domain data fusion for remote sensing (RS), two modalities are extensively studied: synthetic aperture radar (SAR) and optical imagery.
+In particular, recent research has established theoretical justifications for a performance edge of deep multi-modal learning over unimodal \cite{huang2021makes}.
+Within the domain of data fusion for remote sensing (RS), two modalities are extensively studied: synthetic aperture radar (SAR) and optical imagery.
 Indeed, these modalities inherently complement each other: while SAR data offers all-weather and cloud-penetrating capabilities, it suffers from speckle noise, rendering its interpretation challenging.
 On the other hand, optical data, though subject to weather and seasonal constraints, proposes natural-looking (e.g. RGB) and less noisy images, facilitating interpretation.
 Hence, their combination proves relevant for tasks such as land cover classification, and opens doors to applications like cloud removal \cite{ebel2022sen12ms} and SAR despeckling \cite{vitale2019guided}.

-Self-supervised learning (SSL) has stirred substantial interest across diverse machine learning fields, such as natural language processing (NLP) \cite{radford2018improving, devlin2018bert} and computer vision \cite{chen2020simple, he2022masked}.
-One of its key characteristics is its ability to learn powerful representations without the need for labelled data, which is particularly interesting in the domain of RS, where data annotation can be costly and often requires specific expertise.
+Self-supervised learning (SSL) has stirred substantial interest in various machine learning fields, such as natural language processing (NLP) \cite{radford2018improving, devlin2018bert} and computer vision \cite{chen2020simple, he2022masked}.
+One of its key characteristics is its ability to learn powerful representations without the need for labeled data, which is particularly interesting in the domain of RS, where data annotation can be costly and often requires specific expertise.

-The increasing availability of large-scale public SAR-optical datasets such as SeCo \cite{manas2021seasonal}, BigEarthNet-MM \cite{sumbul2021bigearthnet-mm}, SEN12MS \cite{schmitt2019sen12ms} and, more recently, SSL4EO-12 \cite{wang2022ssl4eo} fostered research on SSL approaches for SAR-optical fusion.
+The increasing availability of large-scale public SAR-optical datasets such as, BigEarthNet-MM \cite{sumbul2021bigearthnet-mm}, SEN12MS \cite{schmitt2019sen12ms} and, more recently, SSL4EO-12 \cite{wang2022ssl4eo} fostered research on SSL approaches for SAR-optical fusion.
 However, the majority of existing research leans towards contrastive learning \cite{survey-ssl-rs}, which, while effective, presents certain limitations.
-These include a reliance on data augmentations, which need to be carefully designed to adapt to the specificities of remote sensing images (RSI), as well as the necessity for negative samples, which necessitates a large batch size.
+These include a reliance on data augmentations, which need to be carefully designed to adapt to the specificities of remote sensing images (RSI), as well as the necessity for negative samples, which necessitates a large batch size, hence large compute resources.